Kakao M: 2016–2021: Acquisition by Kakao and name change

 Barely a month before the company's relaunch under its new name, Sean Seong-hoon Park resigned from both his positions as CEO of the company and chief strategy officer of its parent company, and later moved to Netmarble Games.
 He was replaced by Melon division head Lee Jae-wook.

 On February 28, 2021, Kakao M's music was removed from Spotify after its licensing deal with the streaming service expired.
 They had addressed the removal in a statement, citing the streaming service as the party who had ensued it.
 On March 11, 2021, Kakao M renewed its licensing deal with Spotify.

 In March 2021, Kakao M and KakaoPage merged into a company named Kakao Entertainment, while having its own representative system under the name "M Company" there.

 Corporate identity

 Company name

-The company name is Kakao M, the letter M stands for:
+The company name was Kakao M, the letter M standing for: